tilleul/apple2/stranger_things/003 - Inline Text Modes/README.md

 Thus, `COUT` expects a byte with a value above 127.
 Let's see what happens with Applesoft.

 There are not many routines in Applesoft that output characters.
 We have `PRINT`.
 We have `INPUT` (that internally uses `PRINT`).
 We have `LIST`.
 We have `TRACE`.
 We have `TAB()` and `SPC()`.
-And then we have here and there some routines that output a carriage-return character for various reasons.
+We have error messages too and then we have here and there some routines that output a carriage-return character for various reasons.
 All these use `COUT`.
 Thus the first thing that Applesoft does is add 128 to the ASCII value of the character that must be displayed (more precisely, Applesoft applies an ORA-mask on the byte value, forcing the hi-bit to turn on).

 Now with a byte value above 127, Applesoft then checks if the character is a "control-character", that is a character with an ASCII value below 32.
 But since the byte value is now above 127, it checks if the value is below 160 (=128+32).
 If it's NOT a control-character, then Applesoft checks if the `FLASH` mode is on.
 If it is, then it turns on the 6th bit of the byte (equivalent to add 32), and our byte value is now above 191.